 Environment Advisory Committee

-Mansfield Shire Council, at its Ordinary Meeting on 17 January 2012, supported the formation of the Environment Advisory Committee under the Local Government Act 1989.
+Council, at its Ordinary Meeting of 17 January 2012, supported the formation of the Environment Advisory Committee under the Local Government Act 1989.
 The objective of the Committee is to advise upon and facilitate the improvement and expansion of Council’s environmental management and sustainable development programs and policies to ensure Council is undertaking and promoting environmental conservation and sustainable resource use practices.
 The structure of the committee allows for relevant agency representation, youth representatives from the Mansfield Secondary College and three Mansfield Shire community representatives.
 The Committee meets six times per year.

 There are dedicated community groups within Mansfield Shire who work tirelessly to improve the local environment.
 New members are always welcome!